 Slow appraisals and promotions is another very common problem faced by office people across the globe.
 They work day and night on a particular project, sacrifice their family and personal lives to meet deadlines and usually they do not get what they should for their efforts.

-Unfriendly work environment, lack of privacy, over-crowding, mobbing, taxing work hours, work load and work pressure are some of the many problems faced by office people.
+Unfriendly work environment, lack of privacy, over-crowding, mobbing, taxing work hours, work load and work pressure are some of the many problems faced by office workers.

 Coming back to a question, a startup or a job?
 Well, both of these have their own pros and cons.
 It’s you who will decide what to do.
 Nobody can better decide for yourself.